-- Just Play: following on from the 'Learn to Play' topics, students will follow the 'Just Play' curriculum.
-They will explore keyboard, ukulele, guitar, voice and drum kit and then decide which one to specialise in.
+- Band Skills: following on from the 'Learn to Play' topics, students will follow the 'Just Play' curriculum.
+They will explore keyboard, ukulele, guitar, bass, voice and drum kit and then decide which one to specialise in.
 They will then work to improve their instrumental and ensemble/band skills.
 There are resources for this topic which students can access at home to continue their learning if they ask their teacher for a student log-in password. - Film music: students will learn about the characteristics of well-known pieces of film music through listening, composition and practical tasks. - Keyboard skills three: following on from keyboard skills one and two, students will progress onto learning to play more difficult pieces of music.
-They will improve their understanding of reading bass and treble clef, learn more complex hand positions and improve their performing skills.
+They will improve their understanding of reading bass and treble clef, learn more complex hand positions and improve their performing skills. - Composing two: building on skills from composing two students will learn how to use music composition software to bring their compositions to life.